appu1232/Discord-Selfbot/README.md

 Follow these steps to obtain them:

-1. Use the [Google API Console](https://console.developers.google.com/) to obtain an API key.
+1. Visit the [Google API Console](https://console.developers.google.com/).
 Once you are in the Console, create a new project.
 2. Go to ``Library`` and search ``Custom Search API``.
 Click it and enable it.
 3. Go to ``Credentials`` and click ``create credentials`` and choose ``API Key`` (no need to restrict the key).
 The value under "Key" is your api key.
 Paste this into the config.json under ``google_api_key``.
 4. Go [here](https://cse.google.com/cse/all) and click ``Add`` and then ``Create`` (if asked to specify a site, just do www.google.com)